The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       title_below: Today
       full_title: The Fastest and easiest way to protect your brand in Australia
     search:
-      title: '"...the best in AU for global brand protection” - Wynn Williams'
+      title: '"...the best in AU for brand protection” - Wynn Williams'
     aussie:
       title: Fast, easy and affordable trademark registration
       subtitle: Developed by Australian trade mark lawyers with over 30 years experience